 The world closed down.
-But we kept going.
-Help us continue now.
+But we kept going–with your help.

 When COVID changed our lives in Spring 2020, we changed too.
 Like many organizations, we moved into Zoom rooms, our faces stacked in boxes like the Brady Bunch.